microsoft/onnxruntime-inference-examples/mobile/examples/question_answering/android/README.md

 - The model used is under `mobile\examples\question_answering\android\app\src\main\res\raw`.

-Preparing model by running `python prepare_models.py` in the directory, and the process include four steps.
+`prepare_models.py` in the directory will do the model preparing work.
+The whole process include four steps.
 1. download model from huggingface.
 2. convert model to onnx.
 3. quantize onnx model.